tmtsoftware/icd/icd-db/README.md

                            Generates a 'Missing Items' report to the given file (dir for csv) in a format based on the file's suffix (html, pdf, otherwise text/csv formatted files are generated in given dir)
   -a, --archived <outputFile>
                            Generates an 'Archived Items' report to the given file in a format based on the file's suffix (html, pdf)
+  --allSubsystems          Include all subsystems in searches for publishers, subscribers, etc. while generating API doc (Default: only consider the one subsystem)
   --help
   --version
 ```